debeemedia/typescript-course/docs/06-oop.md

 <h4 id= 'difference-between-private-and-hash-prefix'>Difference between `private` and `#`</h4>

 "private" access modifier is a TypeScript-only feature.
 It exists only at compile-time, meaning its restriction is only enforced when type checking.
-It does not exist in the emitted JavaScript code, as such, it can be bypassed by ignoring TypeScript (TypeScript comments will be discussed later).
+It does not exist in the emitted JavaScript code, as such, it can be bypassed by "[ignoring](12-typescript-directive-comments.md?id=typescript-directive-comments)" TypeScript.

 "#" is a real JavaScript feature available since ES2022.
 It is actually enforced at runtime by the JavaScript engine, as such, any class property or method prefixed with "#" is truly private and can never be accessed outside of the class.